HumanCellAtlas/metadata-schema/docs/snyk_security_updates.md

 1. Merge Pull Request

    - Check that there are no conflicts, fix them if there are, and merge.
-   - If this is a high security issue, proceed to step 5.
-Else, go to step 6.
+   - Depending on the severity of the vulnerability, the next steps are:
+      - **High security vulnerability**: This patch needs to be applied to all environments as soon as possible.
+Proceed to step 5.
+      - **Low/Medium security vulnerability**: This patch is not urgent, so will get propagated from develop to `integration`, `staging` and `production` on their respective releases.
+Proceed to step 6.

 1. Merge Pull Request to the other environments